Bill Status:3/31 Signed by Governor Ducey

 - It’s no longer an abortion when the baby is delivered alive: it is a birth.
 Doctors and nurses must be equipped to do everything they can to save that live baby.

-- It is inhumane to leave a premature baby cold and alone on a table while it takes its last breaths.
+- It is inhumane to leave a premature baby without medical care while it takes its last breaths.
 Abortion clinics must have the proper equipment and follow an appropriate standard of care to try to save the baby’s life.

 - Roe v.
 Wade does not guarantee an abortion, and it surely does not allow for the killing of a live baby – even by neglect.
 Once the baby is born alive, it has every legal right to life-saving measures, just the same as every baby born in this state.

 SB 1367 provides desperately needed changes to ensure that any baby delivered alive following an attempted abortion in Arizona is not left for dead.
 The law already requires life-saving care to promote, preserve, and maintain the life of any baby delivered alive, and SB 1367 requires abortion clinics to have the appropriate equipment on hand to follow the law.